Famed supergiant star Betelgeuse will explode some day, and it's acting weird right now

-One of the brightest stars in the sky -- the nearby red supergiant Betelgeuse in the constellation Orion -- has fainted in recent months, meaning it's significantly less bright than usual and that's leading to some excited speculation the monster star could soon go supernova.
+One of the brightest stars in the sky -- the nearby red supergiant Betelgeuse in the constellation Orion -- has fainted in recent months, meaning it's significantly less bright than usual.
+And that's leading to excited speculation the monster star could soon go supernova.

-Astronomers from Villanova University reported earlier this month that Betelgeuse is at a "modern all-time low" magnitude, which is a measure of brightness.
+Astronomers from Villanova University in Pennsylvania reported earlier this month that Betelgeuse is at a "modern all-time low" magnitude, which is a measure of brightness.

 One of two things could be happening here: Betelgeuse is a variable star that has been dimming and re-brightening for millennia at this point.
 We could just be seeing its most significant dip in the past half-century or so, which is less than the blink of an eye in this star's lifespan.
 Most of the scientists who have chimed in about the big red star in recent weeks on social media believe this is most likely what's going down.